LeaMusi/EthoVision_Helper/README.md

 # EthoVision_Helper

 This script contains a collection of functions designed to put EthoVision tracks into a more usable format for further data analysis.
-This includes interpolating, smoothing, extracting data and metadata and writing them out as separate csv files.
-Some of them call on each other.
+This includes extracting data and metadata and writing them out as separate csv files, as well as interpolating and smoothing if needed.
+Some functions are called by others.

 ## Typical use
 ```